Levana-Protocol/perps-tutorial/README.md

 * `open-close-position`: deposits liquidity, opens a position, closes the position, withdraws liquidity (unless in cooldown).
 * `crank-until-finished`: runs the crank until there's no more crank work
 * `show-price`: shows both the live potential spot price and the last spot price pushed into the contract
+* `show-collateral`: shows the collateral balance and information about the collateral token

 You must supply a `networkId` of either `sei-testnet` or `osmosis-testnet`, and a `marketId`.
 NPM syntax requires these after a `--`